Therapeutic Apheresis and Dialysis

 All articles submitted to the Journal must comply with these instructions.
 Failure to do so will result in return of the manuscript and possible delay in publication.
 Authors may submit manuscripts to Therapeutic Apheresis and Dialysis in either print or electronic format.
 We strongly recommend authors use the electronic submission system.
 At the submission, the submitting author can nominate one of the three societies to be their "nominated society" for their submission.
 If any issue happens after acceptance in relation to the manuscript, the nominated society will deal with the matter.

 Clinical Trials Registry: We strongly recommend, as a condition of consideration for publication, registration in a public trials registry.

-Randomized Controlled Trials: Reporting of randomized controlled trials should follow the guide-lines of The CONSORT Statement.
+Randomized Controlled Trials: Reporting of randomized controlled trials should follow the guidelines of The CONSORT Statement.

 Acceptance: The acceptance criteria for all papers are the quality and originality of the research and its significance to our readership.
 Except where otherwise stated, manuscripts are peer reviewed by at least two anonymous reviewers and the Editor.
 The Editorial Board reserves the right to refuse any material for publication and advises that authors should retain copies of submitted manuscripts and correspondence, as material cannot be returned.
 Final acceptance or rejection rests with the Editorial Board.

 Cover Letter: Papers are accepted for publication in the Journal on the understanding that the content has not been published or submitted for publication elsewhere.
 This must be stated in the cover letter.
 The cover letter must also contain an acknowledgement that all authors have contributed significantly, and that all authors are in agreement with the content of the manuscript.
 Authors must declare any financial support or relationships that may pose conflict of interest.
-Authors must state that the protocol for the research project has been approved by a suitably constituted Ethics Committee of the institution within which the work was undertaken and that it conforms to the provisions of the Declaration of Helsinki (as revised in Tokyo 2004), available at: http://www.wma.net/e/policy/b3.htm
+Authors must state that the protocol for the research project has been approved by a suitably constituted Ethics Committee of the institution within which the work was undertaken and that it conforms to the provisions of the Declaration of Helsinki (as revised in Tokyo 2004), available here.